zdelrosario/ga-tech-workshop/_episodes/07-no-fool-ml.md

 - "Students fit machine learning models using scikit-learn."
 - "Students learn about underfitting and overfitting."
 - "Students use cross-validation to support hyperparameter tuning."
-- "Students learn about featurizing, particularly for materials."
 keypoints:
 - "The danger zone is doing machine learning without any math or statistics knowledge!"
 - "Features are facts about an observation used to inform a model.
 The way the model uses the features is controlled by the parameters."